 ADX is plotted as a single line, together with the +DI and -DI lines.
 Fluctuating from 0 to 100, these lines generate trading signals which we’ll cover below.

-The +DI/-DI lines measure the strength of an uptrend/downtrend over a given period of time.
+The +DI/-DI lines measure the strength of an uptrend/downtrend over a given period.
 If +DI is above –DI, the market is dominated by a bullish trend.
 If –DI is above +DI, we’re dealing with a bearish trend.

 To start using ADX, you need to set up a few parameters.

 Another major ADX parameter is the “Apply to” option.
-Here you can choose the type of a price (high/how, close/open, average, etc.) you want to apply ADX to.
+Here you can choose the type of a price (high/how, close/open, average, etc.) you want to apply ADX too.

 You can ignore the rest of the parameters as they won’t affect your trading in any significant way.